MedVoice-RMIT-CapStone-2024/MedVoice-FastAPI/README.md

 5. **Set up ngrok configuration:**
     ```shell
-    make ngrok
+    make ngrok-env
     ```
-    - Ensure you have a `.env` file in the root directory with the following variables:
+    - After the command, ensure you have a `.env` file in the root directory with the following variables:
         ```env
         NGROK_AUTH_TOKEN=your-auth-token
-        NGROK_API_KEY=your-api-key
+        NGROK_API_KEY=your-api-key (not API ID)
         NGROK_EDGE=your-edge-label
+        NGROK_TUNNEL=your-tunnel-name
         ```

-    - Place the `ngrok.example.yml` file in the root of the repository.
-This file will be copied and configured to your ngrok configuration path.

 6. **Run the project with docker compose**
+    - If you are using a GPU, run the following command:
     ```shell
+    make GPU=true up
+    ```
+    - Otherwise, run the following command, which will run the project without LLM support:
+    ```shell
-    make up
+    make GPU=false up
     ```

 7. **[Optional] Additional utility options:**